Adictya/app-builder-docs/docs/customization-api/api-reference/components-api.md

 ### ChatInterface

-You can override the specific parts chat ui by pasing in this object with key and values corresponding to the part you want to overrid under the `chat` key to the `VideoCallInterface`
+You can override the specific parts chat ui by passing in this object with key and values corresponding to the part you want to overrid under the `chat` key to the `VideoCallInterface`

 | Method                                           | Description                               |
 | ------------------------------------------------ | ----------------------------------------- |